segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 Segment's overall guarantee for duplicate data also applies to data in Data Lakes: 99% guarantee of no duplicates for data within a [24 hour look-back window](https://segment.com/docs/guides/duplicate-data/).

-If you have advanced requirements for duplicates, you can add de-duplication steps downstream to reduce duplicates outside this look back window.
+If you have advanced requirements for de-duplication, you can add de-duplication steps downstream to reduce duplicates outside this look back window.

 ##### Can I send all of my Segment data into Data Lakes?